BLOG

 • When that same tabulator looks at a barcoded ballot and sees a barcode that translates into “021511,” the tabulator will count a vote for Candidate 021511.

-I don’t know what accounts for this smile-and-nod process for approving voting equipment.
-I do know the commissioners are capable of being tigers when it comes to security — of a different system.
-I’ve witnessed the commissioners asking serious, challenging follow-up questions—really engaging their critical faculties—when working through security issues involving WisVote, our state’s voter-registration system.
+I wish I knew the causes of this smile-and-nod approach to approving voting equipment.
+I do know the commissioners are capable of being tigers when it comes to security of their own WisVote system, which handles our voter registrations.
+I’ve witnessed the commissioners asking intelligent, challenging follow-up questions—really engaging their critical faculties—when working through security issues involving WisVote.

 Quick facts about Ballot-marking devices